A collection of our groundbreaking research reports and recommendations regarding the unique challenges of military and Veteran family life.

 Resilience Under Stress Study (RUSS)

-Pain Points Poll
+Pain Points Poll (PPP)

-Annual Military Family Lifestyle Survey
+Annual Military Family Lifestyle Survey (aMFLS)

 Connected Communities Impact Study (CCIS)

 Building a F.A.S.T.
-Force
+Force Report

-The MilSpouse Employment Study
+Military Spouse Employment Study

 The Social Cost Analysis of the Unemployment and Underemployment of Military Spouses study reveals the economic costs to society from the high rates of unemployment, underemployment, and reduced labor force participation among U.S. military spouses.
-The research was conducted by the Sorenson Impact Center, a division of the David Eccles School of Business at the University of Utah, in consultation and collaboration with Blue Star Families.
+Research was conducted by the Sorenson Impact Center, a division of the David Eccles School of Business at the University of Utah, in consultation and collaboration with Blue Star Families.

-White Oak Summary
+White Oak Executive Summary

 Corporate Employee Engagement Summit